saracoth/newdark-mods/doc/Installation and Removal.md

 2. Inside your thief game folder, add a UserMods folder if one doesn't exist yet.
 3. Inside the UserMods folder, create a dbmods folder if one doesn't exist yet.
 4. Also create a sq_scripts folder.
+5. Some mods also require a j4fRes folder.

 In total, you should have stuff like this:
 * C:\Games\Thief 2 The Metal Age\UserMods
 * C:\Games\Thief 2 The Metal Age\UserMods\dbmods
 * C:\Games\Thief 2 The Metal Age\UserMods\sq_scripts
+* And maybe also "C:\Games\Thief 2 The Metal Age\UserMods\j4fRes" for some mods

 You can now download or copy files from this repository into the appropriate folders.
 Be sure to grab both the dbmods .dml files and the sq_scripts .nut files for a given mod!